 Once you re-publish the plugin, Mautic will look at all of your contacts from the last 7 days then update those corresponding contacts or leads in Salesforce with the correct activities.
 The activity sync API takes about 8-10 minutes to push activities over from Mautic to Salesforce.

 Option 2: Contact’s timeline link – you need to create a custom URL field within Salesforce.
 On the Mautic plugin page, go to the “Contact Mapping” tab and search for the newly created URL field in the list of Salesforce fields.
 Map this field to the Mautic, “Contact’s timeline link” field.
-This will display a link in Salesforce that, when clicked on, will show an iframe of all activities related to the contact.
+This will display a link in Salesforce that, when clicked on, will open a new window, displaying all activities related to the contact.
 This is the same view that you have within Mautic’s timeline history on individual contact records.
 Note – these items will not be reportable within Salesforce.

 Since you’ll need to determine the direction of the update, within the mapping, choose the arrow that points from Mautic to Salesforce.